- Is delaying aging a better strategy than preventing cancer, heart disease and obesity for wellness?

 So what does that mean to the non-geeks?

 It means that the redox potential of your cells is more important than ATP.
 This is contrary to biochemical teachings today.
 Everyone in the blogosphere is pointing the problems of illness and neolithic disease at the mitochondrial level, but they have no idea of how it happens because the process is 100% tied to quantum physics.
 If you look at the chart above, aging and illness both have this issue in common.

 The real issue is the lack of a consistent charge being maintained across the inner mitochondrial membrane and the charge on collagen all over the body to allow water to separate into positive and negative parts to transfer energy with thermodynamic freedom.
 It is not an ATP story at its core.
 This implies that all life is electronically induced.
 This is the core tenant of Gilbert Ling’s work and ideas.

 The redox potential is a measure of the electrical potential across your membranes.
 The bigger the gradient is, or becomes, the more alive and well you remain.
-Life is a function of organization of a cell and not its energy status.
+Life is a function of an organization of a cell and not its energy status.
 In this way, you are building a quantum machine that is metastable and is as close to a zero entropy machine there is.
-Water acts like a quantum motor to transfer energy to proteins and hydrophilic substances based upon its ability to charge separate in -OH groups and hydronium ions.
-Metastability, sleep and a negative transmembrane potential are life’s triple play winning combo for wellness.
+Water acts as a quantum motor to transfer energy to proteins and hydrophilic substances based upon its ability to charge separate in -OH groups and hydronium ions.
+Metastability, sleep, and a negative transmembrane potential is life’s triple play winning combo for wellness.

 Moreover, these insights begin to explain why nerve action potentials are fixed stimuli and very positive in their charges.
 This is where protons flow and outside the nerve below the myelin is where the negatively charged DC current resides that Becker discovered.
 We covered a lot of this from a different viewpoint in the November 2013 webinar and the December 2013 webinar Q & A.